Get involved. Make it personal.

 LEAP will prepare you to succeed in your future college work by actively engaging you as an individual and in teams to think analytically, creatively, and practically about issues important to the role of the citizen, both nationally and globally.

 - Assit you in developing sophisticated library research strategies to help you in LEAP and in your other course work.

 - Connect with at least one professor.
 This is an important relationship when you need recommendations for awards, scholarships, internships, or jobs.

 - Have a chance to get to know your classmates and Peer Advisor.

 - Make progress on your general education requirements: completing two of these, as well as the University’s diversity requirement, by taking your fall and spring LEAP seminars.

 - Become a LEAP Scholar by participating in two semesters of LEAP: you can earn scholarships, apply for employment, become a Peer Advisor, and be eligible for a cord at graduation.

 All LEAP courses focus on the themes of diversity and community.
-There are ten program options to choose from.
+There are several program options to choose from.